Viking FK: Fluctuating results and European nights (1990–1999)

+A new millennium (2000–2009)

 Benny Lennartson returned in 2000 to take over from Dane Poul Erik Andreasen, and this resulted in two bronze medals, a cup title and a memorable European Cup victory over Chelsea.
 In 2003, Kjell Inge Olsen took over as manager, and the club finished fifth in the league.

 At the beginning of the 2004 season, the club moved to its new stadium in Jåttåvågen, named Viking Stadion.
 At the same time, Englishman Roy Hodgson took over as manager.
 The club finished ninth in its first season in the new stadium and fifth in the 2005 campaign.
 Brede Hangeland, Egil Østenstad, Peter Kopteff and Frode Hansen were notable players in this period.
 At the end of the 2005 season, Roy Hodgson quit his job as Viking coach to take over as Finland manager, and he was replaced by Tom Prahl.

 The 2006 season started poorly for Prahl's team and poor soon turned to terrible.
 With seven matches to go, the once so feared team were situated at the bottom of the table.
 Former Start coach Tom Nordlie was brought in on a three-month contract to replace Tom Prahl and save Viking from relegation.
 Under new leadership, Viking won three of the first four games, jumping to tenth place in the standings, but were then defeated consecutively twice to once again fall into the relegation zone.
 Now lying second from the bottom, it looked like the best the club could hope for was making the play-off spot.
 The season finale proved to be extraordinary, however, as Viking crushed league runners-up Brann 5–0 at home to pass both HamKam and Odd Grenland in the standings and ultimately retain their spot in the Tippeligaen.
 Tom Nordlie was considered the favorite for the manager role after the season, but he chose a move to Lillestrøm instead.
 On 22 November 2006, Viking appointed Uwe Rösler (who was replaced by Tom Nordlie in Lillestrøm just one week earlier) as their new manager.

 Under Rösler, Viking returned as a top team, and claimed the 3rd spot on the table in 2007.
 However, the following seasons were less successful, with Viking ending on 6th place in 2008 and 10th in 2009.
 They were also surprisingly knocked out of the UEFA Cup by Finnish team FC Honka in 2008, and suffered an embarrassing loss against local rivals Bryne in the domestic cup in 2009.
 After not living up to the expectations two consecutive seasons, Rösler resigned from his position as manager on 18 November 2009.